Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Bethlehem students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bethlehem students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Bethlehem District Curriculum Used in Our In-Home Tutoring Programs

 Bethlehem, New York, is located within the Bethlehem Central School District.
 The district is made up of six elementary schools, one middle school, and a high school that was recently named one of “America’s Best High Schools” by Newsweek.
 Bethlehem’s curricula in all other classes, including the arts, social studies, and science, are based on the New York State Learning standards, which the state of New York adopted in 1996 and revised in 2005.

 We currently cover the following Bethlehem-area school district: Bethlehem Central School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Bethlehem Tutor Today.